John-Adrian-Adona/prophet-npl-forecast-with-sarimax/README.md

 1. Clone or download this repository
 2. Run the scripts in the following order:
-* 01 Data Processing Variables.R
+* `01 Data Processing Variables.R`
-* 02 ARIMA Model - Data Processing.R
+* `02 ARIMA Model - Data Processing.R`
-* 03 SARIMAX + PROPHET Model Validation - MODEL 9254.R
+* `03 SARIMAX + PROPHET Model Validation - MODEL 9254.R`

 ##### NOTE:
 - The R script file, `01.5 Multiple Linear Regression - Checking.R`, is unnecessary to run the whole project.
-It mostly serves as the proof of experimentation for the data transformations and stationarity.
+It serves as proof of experimentation for the data transformations and stationarity.
 - This project does not include an `.Rproj` file.
 You can run the R scripts manually or create one by opening the folder in RStudio and selecting `New Project > Existing Directory`.

 ### DATA COLLECTION